Grafrajohn/GrahamArt/_posts/2020-08-02-tribute-to-beryl-cook.markdown

 A great sense of humour is in evidence from the above picture too.
 A bunch of middle-class middle-aged hipsters enjoy a tea party naked.
 Beryl shows great respect for the characters portrayed here, not seeking to pass any judgement on them.

 {% include image.html url="/images/bird.jpg" description="Bird" %}

+Beryl received a lot of recognition during her lifetime as a folk artist, but im my opinion she deserves and will duly receive recognition as a major period artist who brought humour to her observations.
+She may one day be seen as an artist similar to William Hogarth, who documented the life and people of her time in a rapidly changing society.